-Fig. 1: Example of a $\psi$ -term pattern in $\mathcal{OSF}$ Logic syntax
+Figure 1: Example of a $\psi$ -term pattern in $\mathcal{OSF}$ Logic syntax with value 1988.

-This is a $\psi$ -term that could be used to depict a structure pattern for a "professor" object.
-Namely, it specifies a professor object pattern with an age of value 30, with a name of sort string, and a school of sort university.
-This university object pattern specifies two parts: a location, of sort string, and established with value 1988.
 This expression looks like a record structure.
 Like a typical record, it has field names; viz., the symbols on the left of $\Rightarrow$ .
 We call these feature symbols.
 In contrast with conventional records, however, $\psi$ -terms can carry more information.
 Namely, they can be nested, and the fields are attached to sort symbols (e.g., professor, name, string, 30, etc.).
-10 These sorts may indifferently denote individual values (e.g., 30) or types-i.e., sets of values (e.g., university, string).
-In fact, values are assimilated to singleton-denoting types.
+These sorts may indifferently denote individual values (e.g., 30) or sets of values (e.g., university, string).
+In fact, values are assimilated to singleton-denoting sorts.
 Sorts are partially ordered so as to reflect set inclusion; "professor is-a employee" means that all instances of the sort professor are also instances of the sort employee.
-Node reference tags (i.e., variables) such as X and Y are used in a $\psi$ -term to indicate structure sharing or to indicate the desired bindings in queries as in Logic Programming [10].
+Node reference tags (i.e., variables) such as X and Y are used in a $\psi$ -term to indicate structure sharing or to indicate the desired bindings in queries as in Logic Programming [6].
 These variables are capitalized as in Prolog.
-More details about OSFalgebra and constraint-solving can be found in [2, 12, 13].
+More details about $\mathcal{OSF}$ algebra and constraint-solving can be found in [1, 8, 9].